gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

 # Disaster Recovery

-> **Note:** Disaster Recovery for multi-secondary configurations is in
-> **Alpha** development.
-Do not use this as your only Disaster Recovery
-> strategy as you may lose data.

 Geo replicates your database and your Git repositories.
-We will support and replicate more data in the future, that will enable you to fail-over with minimal effort, in a disaster situation.
+We will support and replicate more data in the future, that will enable you to failover with minimal effort, in a disaster situation.

 See [Geo current limitations](../replication/index.md#current-limitations) for more information.

-## Promoting secondary Geo replica in single-secondary configuration
+## Promoting secondary Geo replica in single-secondary configurations

-We don't currently provide an automated way to promote a Geo replica and do a fail-over, but you can do it manually if you have `root` access to the machine.
+We don't currently provide an automated way to promote a Geo replica and do a failover, but you can do it manually if you have `root` access to the machine.

 This process promotes a secondary Geo replica to a primary.
 To regain geographical redundancy as quickly as possible, you should add a new secondary